observatorycontrolsystem/observatorycontrolsystem.github.io/components/configuration_database.md

 hide_hero: true
 ---

-# Configuration Database (configdb)
+# Configuration Database (Configdb)

-This Django application manages details about the observatory's Sites, Enclosures, Telescopes, Instruments, and Cameras.
+This Django application manages details about the observatory's sites, enclosures, telescopes, instruments, and cameras.
 It stores a hierarchical representation of what is available at the observatory, which is used for automatic validation within the other OCS applications.
-It also contains overheads for different parts of an observation for each instrument, which is used in the Observation Portal to calculate an estimated duration for each request.
+It also contains overheads for different parts of an observation for each instrument, which is used in the [Observation Portal]({{ site.baseurl }}{% link components/observation_portal.md %}) to calculate an estimated duration for each request.

 ## Structure